Learn how to configure and publish Microsoft Universal Print for Windows 365 cloud PCs to simplify the way you manage your printers today

 Transforming your traditional server environment to the Cloud is something to do in stages, going from your traditional RDS/VDI infrastructure to services like Azure Virtual Desktop is one, where other services like printing are remaining—there’s now a service that can fulfill the same service responsibilities benefits as Universal Print is a Platform-as-a-Service solution.
 This essentially means that everything around the server infrastructure is already pre-built and maintained overtime for you. 😊

 Another great fact, Microsoft’s internal Core Services Engineering and Operations (CSEO) department is already using Universal Print in a remote world for a while on a large scale.
 Read more about the experiences here: Jamming to a new tune: Transforming Microsoft’s printing infrastructure with Universal Print – IT Showcase Blog

-Learn in this article everything around the new Microsoft 365 service Universal Print – including the deployment of printers with Microsoft Endpoint Manager to your Windows Virtual Desktops.
+Learn in this article everything around the new Microsoft 365 service Universal Print – including the deployment of printers with Microsoft Endpoint Manager to your Windows 365 cloud PCs.